NaPiZip/Programming-basics-cpp/A_tour_of_cpp/README.md

 std::map<std::string, int> m{ {"Nawin", 1}, {"Belen", 4}, {"JD", 7} };
 auto p2 = find_if(m.begin(), m.end(), [](const std::pair<std::string, int>& r) { return r.second > 4; });
 ```

+## Chapter 13: Utilities
+The standard function has several utility functions for number of conversions, variable-length, argument processing, sorting and searching, and random number generation.
+To use these function the header <cstdlib> is required.

+<b>Resource Management</b><br>

 ## Topics to dive in deeper in the future
 Here is a list of topics I would investigate a bit more in detail:
 - Error handling architectures